imagineLife/saywhat-api/server/README.md

 - run `docker run --rm -p 3000:3000 -v ${PWD}:/server qwer`: this will run the image as a container This image is dev friendly with these 2 details, specifically:
 - uses [`nodemon`](https://www.npmjs.com/package/nodemon), which includes "hot-reloading" for faster server development

+### Dev with an authenticated Mongo Instance
+A dev image and a mongo image can both be started with a docker-compose setup.
+One way to run this is to run from the command line `docker-compose -f dev.docker-compose.yml up --build`.

 ### Prod